If you’re a full time SEO then it is likely you track a huge range of metrics on your site and you are not so bothered about how to improve CTR.

 For example if 100 people a day visit your page and only 1 of them finds and clicks your affiliate link you have a 1% click through conversion rate.

-There is a case study at the end of this article that shows you how I increased the overall revenue of a site by 20% just by changing the colour of a button.
+There is a case study at the end of this article that shows you how to improve CTR & how I increased revenue of a site by 20% just by changing the colour of a button.

 Why Is This Important?